slingr-stack/slingr-docs/content/en/docs/getting-started/first-steps/task-mananger/firststeps.md

 ![Alt Text](/images/vendor/task-mananger/first-steps/4.png)

-Once we have the view, we need to indicate how to navigate it.
-Let's add it to what's going to be the sidebar of our app.
+Once we have the view, we need to add it to the sidebar of our app so that users can navigate to it easily.
  Click the node `User interface > Navigation > Main menu` and follow these steps:
-1. Click on `Add new menu entry` on the top-right of the page, and then click on the option `Add view entry`.
+1. Click on Add new menu entry on the top-right of the page, and select  `Add view entry`.
-2. In the view, select the view `All Tasks` and complete the label with `All Tasks`.
-You can add an icon if you want.
+2. Select the view All Tasks and enter the label All Tasks.
+You can also add an icon if you want.
 3. Click on `Create`.

 ![Alt Text](/images/vendor/task-mananger/first-steps/5.png)

 Great!
-We have a basic app already configured.
-Let's see how it looks on the runtime, but first, we need to push the changes so the runtime has the latest version of our app.
+We now have a basic app configured.
+Let's see how it looks in the runtime.
+But first, we need to push the changes so that the runtime has the latest version of our app.

-In the header, click the icon next to your username (The hamburger icon).
-A drop-down menu will be shown, click `Push changes`.
-When you click on it you will see a modal showing the changes that will be pushed to the runtime.
-If you want you can add a description of the changes you did.
-Click on `Push changes`.
+In the header, click on the icon next to your username (the hamburger icon), and select Push changes from the dropdown menu.
+You will see a modal displaying the changes that will be pushed to the runtime.
+You can add a description of the changes if you want.
+Click on Push changes.
 Once the process is done, the changes will be reflected in the runtime.
-To open the runtime, go back to the developer portal, in the Apps page, click the runtime button (The first one).
-That will automatically open the runtime in a new tab.
+To open the runtime, go back to the developer portal, navigate to the Apps page, and click on the runtime button (the first one).
+This will automatically open the runtime in a new tab.

-Let's wrap this section here, we have made great progress, if you want to learn more let's go to the next section
+That's it for this section.
+We've made great progress!
+If you want to learn more, let's move on to the next section.